In 2014, the Food Drug Administration (FDA) made a bold move against the opioid epidemic — approving an abuse-proof painkiller.

-On November 20th, the FDA gave the green light to Hysingla ER, an extended release version of the popular opioid hydrocodone.
+On November 20th, the FDA and its advisory committees gave the green light to Hysingla ER, an extended-release version of the widespread opioid hydrocodone.
 Hydrocodone is the chemical name of the blockbuster drug Vicodin.
 The controversial move comes as addiction overdose rates reach an all-time high.
 Whether Hysingla will help curve the epidemic isn’t known yet, and it will take a while to see the long-term effects of incorporating the drug into recovery treatments.

-Hysingla is the latest form of extended-release hydrocodone, and now it’s an FDA-approved drug.
-Following Vicodin’s huge spike in popularity (it’s currently the most prescribed and abused painkiller in the U.S.), it became clear something had to be done.
+Hysingla ER is the latest form of extended-release hydrocodone, and now it’s an FDA-approved drug.
+Following Vicodin’s massive spike in popularity (it’s currently the most prescribed and abused painkiller in the U.S.), it became clear something had to be done.
 The idea was to help prevent addiction to other long-acting opioids in the market.

-Vicodin exposes its legitimate and recreational users to a host of negative side effects.
-These include liver damage, due to acetaminophen, and addiction.
-So, drug companies began working on a pure form of hydrocodone that was also “abuse-proof.”
+Vicodin exposes its legitimate and recreational users to a host of adverse side effects.
+These include liver damage due to acetaminophen and addiction.
+So, drug companies began working on a pure form of hydrocodone that was also an “abuse-proof” painkiller.

-Fast-forward to 2013.
 The FDA, despite numerous doubts about its safety, approved Zohydro ER.
-Legislators, police officers, addiction professional, and even the FDA’s own advisory board claimed Zohydro presented a danger to users due to its high levels of hydrocodone (the highest strength contains fifty milligrams of the opioid).
+Legislators, police officers, addiction professionals, and even the FDA’s advisory board claimed that Zohydro presented a danger to users due to its high hydrocodone (the most upper strength contains fifty milligrams of the opioid).

 Once Zohydro hit the market, Massachusetts Governor Deval Patrick declared a public health emergency.
-It was reactions like these that prompted the pharmaceutical company Perdue to develop Hysingla.
+It was reactions like these that prompted the pharmaceutical company Perdue to develop Hysingla ER.

 “Prescription opioids with abuse-deterrent properties will not completely fix the prescription opioid abuse problem, but they can be part of a comprehensive approach to combat the epidemic.”